Can Trump's former lawyer bring peace to the Middle East?

 All eyes will be on the pair Thursday as they meet leaders in Israel to "continue discussions with regional partners about how best to support the peace effort."

-They are expected to meet separately with Israel's Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas, as well as leaders from Saudi Arabia, the United Arab Emirates, Qatar, Jordan and Egypt.
+They talked with Israel's Prime Minister Benjamin Netanyahu and were later expected to meet Palestinian President Mahmoud Abbas, as well as leaders from Saudi Arabia, the United Arab Emirates, Qatar, Jordan and Egypt.

 With no background in diplomacy or foreign affairs, Greenblatt is not your typical diplomat.
 But, as a 20-year employee of the Trump Organization, who rose through the ranks to become a vice president and the chief legal adviser to Donald Trump, he does have the ear of the president.